WEDDING PHOTOGRAPHER BASED IN SOMERSET

 Open Monday-Friday 10am-6pm, Saturday, Sunday and Bank Holidays 9am-6pm with last entry one hour before closing.
 Entry is £13 for adults and £6.50 for children (free under 5).
 If you book online you can get 10% off, or you can become a member starting from £42.75.
 With special facilities for guided wheelchair walks, visually impaired and hard of hearing and those with learning disabilities or mobility scooter users.
 It really is a great day out for anyone and everyone, couples, families, friends, in-laws, or even a perfect escape for some alone time.

 It’s also worth mentioning that the car park is truly vast.
-It’s free to park and although so many vehicles seemed present, we had no trouble getting a parking spot!
+It is free to park there and although so many vehicles seemed present, we had no trouble getting a spot!
 Inside the gardens, it still felt like we had the whole place to ourselves, which was a massive plus.

 With delicious cakes from The Coffee Shop, sandwiches from The Glasshouse Café or a hearty soup followed by a roast dinner in The canteen, a whole day can be spent here so effortlessly.
 There’s even a shop selling gifts, cards, plants, gardening goodies, books, locally made jams, fruit wines and many other delicious treats!